pennywokoro/R_practice/README.md

 * C'est fini

 # HOW TO SET UP UR WORKING DIRECTORY IN RSTUDIO.
-in order to get the pipeline from github running according to your own working directory without changing anything you have to set working directory through, session, choose working directory and choose the folder in github in ur computer, by;
+*in order to get the pipeline from github running according to your own working directory without changing anything *you have to set working directory through, session, choose working directory and choose the folder in github in ur computer, by;
-Go to my document
+*Go to my document
-Github
+*Github
-then choose folder name according to what you have eg. pipeline and click on select.
+*then choose folder name according to what you have eg. pipeline and click on select.
+*Goodluck